Jodi Jones (footballer)

-Career
+Club career

 Dagenham & Redbridge

-Jones was born in Bow, London and started his career with the renowned local junior side Senrab.
-He later joined the youth system at Dagenham & Redbridge at under-13 level and in the summer of 2014, he started a two-year scholarship with the club.
-In November 2014, despite still a first-year scholar, he was handed a squad number with the first team ahead of the league fixture against Bury, after he had impressed in an Essex Senior Cup tie win over Concord Rangers.
-However, he did not make the bench and wasn't included in the first team squad until January 2015, when he was an unused substitute against Cambridge United.He made his first team debut in February 2015, coming on as a last minute substitute for Alex Jakubiak in a 0–0 draw with Portsmouth.
+Jones was born in Bow, London, and started his career with the renowned local junior side Senrab.
+He later joined the youth system at Dagenham & Redbridge at under-13 level and in the summer of 2014 he started a two-year scholarship with the club.
+He usually credits Ivo Drury for his early development, seeing him as a mentor.
+In November 2014, despite still being a first-year scholar, he was handed a squad number with the first team ahead of the league fixture against Bury, after he had impressed in an Essex Senior Cup tie win over Concord Rangers.
+However, he did not make the bench and was not included in the first-team squad until January 2015, when he was an unused substitute against Cambridge United.He made his first-team debut in February 2015, as a last-minute substitute for Alex Jakubiak in a 0–0 draw with Portsmouth.
 In the process he became the youngest Dagenham & Redbridge player to appear in a league game, beating the previous record set by Dominic Green.
 In March 2015, he signed his first professional contract on a two-year deal until 2017.
-In April 2015, Jones made his full debut for the Daggers in the 4–0 home win over Accrington Stanley, scoring in the final minute with his first goal for the club.
+In April 2015, Jones made his full debut for the Daggers in a 4–0 home win over Accrington Stanley, scoring in the final minute with his first goal for the club.

 Coventry City

 On 18 March 2016, Jones joined Coventry City on an emergency loan deal with the view to a permanent deal at the end of the season.

-After a successful loan spell with Coventry City, Jones signed a four-year deal with the Sky Blues on 10 May 2016 for an undisclosed fee, which will begin on 1 July 2016.
+After a successful loan spell, Jones signed a four-year deal with the Sky Blues on 10 May 2016 for an undisclosed fee, which began on 1 July 2016.
 He scored his first goal for Coventry in an EFL Trophy tie against Northampton Town on 4 October 2016.
-He came on as a substitute as Coventry won the 2017 EFL Trophy Final.
+He came on as a substitute as Coventry won the 2017 EFL Trophy final.

 On the first day of the 2017–18 league season against Notts County he scored a hat-trick in a 3–0 win.
-Later on that season, he picked up an injury to his anterior cruciate ligament (ACL), which saw him side-lined for the rest of the 2017–18 season and 2018–19 season.
+Later on that season, he picked up an injury to his anterior cruciate ligament, which saw him sidelined for the rest of the 2017–18 season and all of the 2018–19 season.